 Makayla experienced this first hand recently when she was painting with a brush.
 She ended up with an orange peel texture and a bunch of air bubbles on the surface of her project.
 Even though she was using a brush, she thinks the same advice would apply to a sprayer.

 Let’s face it, those drying times are on the paint can for reason.
 So let’s follow the directions and allow our paint to thoroughly dry before applying additional coats.
-Since we mentioned brushes be sure to skate over to 7 Simple Paintbrush Tips Guaranteed to Make Your Brush Last Longer.

 How to Fix Orange Peel